Ismail Selim Pasha: Return to Crete and death

 In 1866, Selim replaced Shaheen Pasha, in the command of over 20,000 Egyptian troops sent by the Khedive of Egypt Isma'il Pasha, to assist the Ottomans in quelling the great revolt on his native land.
 By a coincidence of fate, Cretan revolutionaries were receiving supplies and financial support from Selim's brother Antonios who lived in Athens.
 Antonios had been sold to Constantinople and later managed to escape to Odessa where he prospered under the protection of the Sturdza family and became very wealthy.
 Selim was aware of his brother's life and had been corresponding with him.

 In Crete, Selim took part in several battles as well as in the siege of the Arkadi Monastery.
 During the late spring of 1867, he and Omar Pasha marched towards the Lasithi plateau aiming to crush the rebels.
 Soon after the destruction of Lasithi, Selim died of an unknown cause.
 According to one reference he died of typhoid fever, while other sources attribute his death to the complications of a gunshot wound he had received earlier in Stylos, and a third reference tells that the death of Ismail might have been poisoning.
 It was said that Ismail did not move enough against the villagers, and therefore, Omar Pasha punished him.
 When his brother Antonios learned about the death of his brother, he is rumored to have said that "perhaps my brother was hit by one of the weapons I sent".
-His body was transferred to Egypt and buried in Alexandria with high honors, whereas a cenotaph dedicated to him was erected in Heraklion and stood until 1925.
-His bust is at the Egyptian National Military Museum in Cairo.
+His body was transferred to Egypt and buried in Cairo with high honors, whereas a cenotaph dedicated to him was erected in Heraklion and stood until 1925.
+His bust and Portrayed are at the Egyptian National Military Museum in Cairo.